 - Individual therapy for adults

 Before I became a therapist, I was an academic librarian for many years, with a Master’s of Library and Information Science, and before that, I taught college writing while earning a Ph.D. in English and creative writing.
 Learning and thinking are really important to me, which is why I do lots of trainings, belong to consultation groups of like-minded clinicians, and seek consultation from respected practitioners on a regular basis.
-I am also a supervising clinician with the University of Texas at Austin’s Dell Medical School Psychiatry Residency program.
+I was also a supervising clinician with the University of Texas at Austin’s Dell Medical School Psychiatry Residency program.

 American Counseling Association

 Child Study Group, Center for Psychoanalytic Studies in Houston

 Infant Observation Seminars, led by Nydia Lisman-Pieczanski, M.D.